 SMRU 1889661 | Exp 3/2/2023

-Children and individuals with special needs require a different level of estate planning to ensure those needs are met for the duration of their lifetimes.
-Listen to Rimon PC estate planning attorney Patricia Annino list the steps you need to be aware of, and then let’s talk about how we can work together to alleviate any concerns you may have about your loved one’s future.
+Children and individuals with special needs require a different level of estate planning to help ensure those needs are met for the duration of their lifetimes.
+In this short video, you’ll hear Rimon PC estate planning attorney Patricia Annino list the steps you need to be aware of to address planning for individuals with special needs and help secure your loved one’s future.

-Watch this short video to see how a supplemental life insurance retirement plan – or SLIRP – can allow you to get money when you want to, or need to, without hassle.
+Watch this 2-minute video to learn how a supplemental life insurance retirement plan – or SLIRP – can allow you to get money when you want to, or need to, without hassle.

 Clients often expend significant time and financial resources to put a will and overall estate plan in place.
 Despite these efforts, a small percentage of wills may be contested.